-Thailand Application-Specific Integrated Circuits (ASIC) Market is anticipated to expand at a high CAGR over the forecast period.
+The Thailand Application-Specific Integrated Circuits (ASIC) Market is projected to expand at a CAGR of 12.9%, increasing from USD 610.3 million in 2026 to USD 1,120.2 million by 2031.

 The Thai Application-Specific Integrated Circuits market operates as a vital component of the nation's advanced electronics and electrical appliance manufacturing sector, a segment overwhelmingly focused on export, accounting for a significant portion of the country's goods export value.
 The market's current trajectory is directly shaped by Thailand's strategic pivot toward high-value, digital-centric industries, moving beyond traditional low-cost assembly.
 This shift inherently favors ASICs over general-purpose integrated circuits (ICs) due to the latter's limitations in achieving the required performance, power efficiency, and small form factor necessary for next-generation products like smart factory equipment, advanced automotive systems, and high-speed networking gear.